-Let’s say you know you can run comfortably at 7 minutes per kilometer and you want to know how long a 10K run would take at that pace.
-Enter 7 minutes per kilometer to Pace and enter 10 kilometers to Distance.
-You can also choose 10K from the ‘Select an event’ drop-down menu.
+Let’s say you know you can run comfortably at 7 minutes per kilometer and you want to know how long a 10K run would take at that pace:

 Real life vs. the running pace calculator

-When you use the running pace calculator, keep in mind that running is not mathematics.
+When using the running pace calculator, keep in mind that running isn’t mathematics.

-Elite runners may be able to maintain their pace for several hours.
-If you’re a less experienced runner, running at a pre-specified pace will get harder as you get tired.
+Elite runners may be able to maintain their pace for several hours, but if you’re a less experienced runner, running at a pre-specified pace will get harder as you get tired.